 Other behaviour change scientists would suggest that for effective behaviour change you need to strike a chord on an emotional level.
 Whatever that emotion is.
-See the Don’t Mess with Texas campaign aimed at 18 to 35 year-old males (the group statistically shown to be the most likely to litter) which reduced litter on Texas highways by over 70% between 1986 and 1990.
-Or Rip the Drip the antihero super nerd who thinks wasting water is cool leading to the conclusion ‘Don’t be weird, be normal.’
+The Don’t Mess with Texas campaign aimed at 18 to 35 year-old males (the group statistically shown to be the most likely to litter) which reduced litter on Texas highways by over 70% between 1986 and 1990.
+Or look up Rip the Drip the antihero super nerd who thinks wasting water is cool leading to the conclusion ‘Don’t be weird, be normal.’

 Having seen the sheer astonishment etched across the faces of adolescents when even one person in a class of 30 puts their hand up to indicate that they spend five minutes in the shower, I am pretty confident that a social norm message such as ‘65% of adolescents spend five minutes or less in the shower’ will be met with a massive ‘OMG… LOSERS!’
 In my opinion, social norms don’t work with adolescents and showering so we have to try something else.